Kale

 Kale benefits from a fertilizer with higher nitrogen to support leafy growth, such as 10-5-5 or a balanced blend like 16-16-8,

-Before Planting: Mix fertilizer into the soil before sowing seeds or setting out transplants to promote strong initial growth.
+Before Planting: Mix fertilizer into the soil before sowing seeds or setting out transplants.

-Mid-Growing Season: Reapply every 4–6 weeks during the growing season to support continuous leafy growth, especially after heavy harvests.
+Mid-Growing Season: Reapply every 4–6 weeks during the growing season, especially after heavy harvests.

 Blog post on Natural Fertilizers